Are GLP-1s the Only Solution to Food Noise?

 - Jul 23, 2025

-You don’t necessarily need medication to quiet constant food thoughts.
-While GLP-1s reduce appetite and subsequent thoughts around food, there are sustainable, empowering and effective ways to reduce food noise without altering your biology.
+However, you don’t necessarily need medication to quiet constant food thoughts.
+While GLP-1s reduce appetite and subsequent thoughts around food, there are sustainable, empowering and effective ways to reduce food noise without medication.

 Let me be clear: I'm not against taking medications to support health and personal goals.
-And biology is often stringer than psychology However, the weight regain after finishing medication is at a very high percentage - and many of us understand that our eating patterns can absolutely be lifestyle or thought-led.
+Biology is often stringer than psychology and for intentional weight loss, medication can help make the process possible.
+However, the weight regain after finishing medication is at a very high percentage - and many of us understand that our eating patterns can be predominantly thought-led.

-So, it's worth checking that the basics are covered before resigning yourself to a lifetime of expensive medication.
+So, it's worth checking that the basics are covered to lessen food noise, before resigning yourself to a lifetime of expensive medication.

 Things that massively increase or decrease food noise: